ahmedsamirdev/redux-toolkit-example/README.md

 ## Quick & Simple explaination of using redux toolkit
-incremenet & decrement & toggle visible counter login and logout state with redux toolkit.
+Incremenet & Decrement & Toggle visible counter and login and logout state with redux toolkit.

 ### Tech:
 - ReactJs.